Turin–Lyon high-speed railway: Construction progress

 TELT awarded the contract for the excavation of the 25 km of tunneling on Italian territory in August 2023 and published in June 2023 a call for tender for the outfitting of the tunnel and its maintenance for the first 7 years of its operations.
-As of September 2025, 18.5 of the 115 km (57.5 km times 2 tubes) of the main tunnels had been dug, as well as 25.8 km of auxiliary galleries (access tunnels, ventilation wells, etc).
+As of April 2026, 20.5 of the 115 km (two tubes of 57.5 km each) of the main tunnels had been dug, as well as 27.1 km of auxiliary galleries (access tunnels, ventilation wells, etc.).
 As of mid-2025, the expected completion date for the international section was 2033.

+Environmental impact

+The project's promoters estimate that it will achieve net-negative carbon emissions after 25 years; however, this calculation is highly dependent on traffic projections that have been widely criticized.
+Some independent research shows results up to ten times lower than those claimed by the promoters.

+The project could affect the water supply network, with sixteen potable-water pumping sites that may be impacted by the construction works.
+Tunneling works are well known for their ability to drain underground water and degrade water sources.
+A decrease in both the quality and quantity of water could be linked to the construction activities.
+In 2000, and therefore well before the 2002 start of the exploratory tunneling, a nearby village lost its entire water supply following an excavation incident.
+As a result, residents had to be supplied with potable water delivered by tanker trucks until the source was restored.

+In the Maurienne region, a significant drop in the mountain water table has been observed, leading to soil subsidence.
+This might have affected a dam structure.
+Although causality has not yet been formally established, similar historical cases have been documented, such as the Tseuzier Dam in Switzerland.
+The project's promoters and the prefecture assure that there will be no impacts on water resources.
+A call for tenders issued by TELT for the water supply of the Maurienne raises questions among local residents.
+In addition, exemptions from water-protection regulations were granted by the prefect for the construction works.

 Opposition to the project

 Ever since plans for the railway line were first mentioned in the 1990s, some residents of most of the 112 towns and villages along its path have been set strongly against it.
-No TAV is an Italian movement against the construction of the line, named from the Italian TAV acronym for Treno Alta Velocità, high speed train.
+No TAV is an Italian movement against the construction of the line, named from the Italian acronym for Treno Alta Velocità (High Speed Train), a high-speed rail company.
 French opposition to the railway also exists but has been less visible.
 A 2019 poll in both countries, commissioned by TELT but conducted by respected polling companies, found that opposition to the railway link increases as one approaches the location of the tunnel, but that it was nonetheless a minority view even in the Susa and Maurienne valleys.